tsokac2/newirishlife/README.md

     * **"X"** remove an item from the shopping **[BAG](https://newirishlife.herokuapp.com/bag/)** button

 ## CHECKOUT
-A section review and finish **"Checkout"** process for requested items.
+A section review and finish The **"Checkout"** process for requested items.

 Formatted in two sections:
 * _"Complete your order"_ form including the following form sections: